DavidAnson/markdownlint-cli2/README.md

 - 0.0.14 - Update dependencies (including `markdownlint`)
 - 0.0.15 - Improve extensibility
 - 0.1.0 - Simplify use of `require`, increment minor version
+  - 0.1.1 - Restore previous use of `require`

 <!-- markdownlint-disable line-length -->